mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 ### $digest loop

-The last thing we will look at before continuing with `$resource` is AngularJS&#8217;s `$digest` loop.
-Probably you&#8217;re aware that when AngularJS finds some &#8220;special&#8221; directives in our templates it automatically registers watchers for the expressions used in these directives.
-Such &#8220;special&#8221; directives are `{{ }}`, `ng-model`, `ng-bind`.
+The last thing we will look at before continuing with `$resource` is AngularJS’s `$digest` loop.
+Probably you’re aware that when AngularJS finds some “special” directives in our templates it automatically registers watchers for the expressions used in these directives.
+Such “special” directives are `{{ }}`, `ng-model`, `ng-bind`.
 When something cause call of the digest loop AngularJS iterates over all watched expressions and calculates their values until there are no more changes (when we have wider support of `Object.observe`, probably the `$digest` loop will be more smarter and efficient).

 So if we have: